 - This handbook

-- List of covered medications
+- · List of covered medications

 - List of providers

 - Letters, like complaint, denial, and appeal notices

 Your use of benefits, complaints, appeals, or hearings will not be denied or limited based on your need for another language or format.

 You can ask for materials electronically.
 Fill out the secure contact form on our website at www.trilliumohp.com.
 Please let us know which documents you would like emailed to you.
-If you request an electronic copy of our Member Handbook or any other documents, customer service will ask for your permission to email it to you.
-Your email address will only be used with your approval.You can also call Customer Service at 877-600-5472; TTY: 877-600-5473.
+You can also call Customer Service at 877-600-5472 or (TTY 877-600-5473).